DHPS-Solutions/fun-c/README.md

 # fun-c
-A lightweight functional library for C based on the dynamic arraylist from dhps-lib.
+A lightweight functional library for C.

 ### Functionality
 - [x] Lambda